Antisocial personality disorder: Causes

 Personality disorders are generally believed to be caused by a combination and interaction of genetics and environmental influences.
 People with an antisocial or alcoholic parent are considered to be at higher risk of developing ASPD.
-Fire-setting and cruelty to animals during childhood are also linked to the development of an antisocial personality disorder, along with being more common in males and among incarcerated populations.
-Although the causes listed correlate to the risk of developing ASPD, one factor alone is unlikely to be the only cause associated with ASPD and relating to a listed cause does not necessarily mean that a person should identify or be identified as having ASPD.
+Fire-setting and cruelty to animals during childhood are also linked to the development of an antisocial personality disorder.

 According to professor Emily Simonoff of the Institute of Psychiatry, Psychology and Neuroscience, there are many variables that are consistently connected to ASPD, such as: childhood hyperactivity and conduct disorder, criminality in adulthood, lower IQ scores, and reading problems.
 Additionally, children who grow up with a predisposition of ASPD and interact with other delinquent children are likely to later be diagnosed with ASPD.